From BR Bullpen

 Biographical Information

-Gary Brown was a first-round draft choice in 2010.
+Gary Brown was a first-round draft choice in the 2010 amateur draft.

 Brown hit .333 as a high school sophomore, .480 as a junior and .612 as a senior.
 His senior season, he was named second-team All-American by Baseball America, joining Kentrail Davis and Garret Nash; first-teamers were Wendell Fairley, Jason Heyward and Ben Revere.
 Due to a strong college commitment, he fell to the 12th round of the 2007 amateur draft, when the Oakland A's picked him.